toddfoster/toddfoster.github.com/books.md

 ## August 2016
 * Anne Rice, _Christ the Lord: Out of Egypt_ (Knopf: 2005)
 * Anne Rice, _Christ the Lord: The Road to Cana_ (Knopf: 2008)
+* Dallas Willard, _The Divine Conspiracy: Rediscovering Our Hidden Life in God_ (HarperOne: 1997)

 ## July 2016
 * Block, Brueggemann, McKnight, _An Other Kingdom: Departing the Consumer Culture_ (Wiley: 2016)